Homemade Baked Oat, Nut and Seed Slice Recipe

 - Caitlin Stores

-You can easily substitute whatever nuts, seeds or flour you have on hand, and swap the maple syrup for honey if that’s what you prefer.
+You can easily substitute whatever nuts, seeds, or flour you have on hand.
+You can also swap the maple syrup for honey if that’s what you prefer.

 1 cup rolled oats